 Restaurants must serve food that is fit and proper and prepared in the correct manner so that customers do not end up with food poisoning.
 Any food served must be labelled with no false or misleading information which could potentially prove fatal to those with allergies.
 There are also basic hygiene requirements for businesses preparing and serving food to not only ensure the food is edible and safe but also avoid cross contamination.

 In 2016 an Indian restaurant owner was jailed for manslaughter after swapping traditional food ingredients for a cheaper variety.
 It turned out that the cheaper variety of ingredients contained peanuts and a customer with a peanut allergy died as there was no relevant labelling.
 This is a perfect example of recent regulations regarding allergies and the obligation for those serving food to display detailed information for their customers.
-Failure to abide by the new allergy notice regulations could not only lead to significant restaurant compensation claims being started but also criminal prosecution.
+Failure to abide by the new allergy notice regulations could not only lead to restaurant negligence food allergy claims being started but also criminal prosecution.

 While the vast majority of UK restaurants abide by the health and hygiene regulations, illness from food poisoning can occur for a variety of reasons including: